laserpants/trombone/docs/basic-configuration.rst

 ..

-As a fallback, the server will look for a database table called ``trombone_config`` in the event that a configuration file is not specified (i.e., the ``-r`` flag is omitted).
+The server will look for a database table called ``trombone_config`` in the event that a configuration file is not specified (i.e., the ``-r`` flag is omitted).
 This comes in useful if you cannot rely on persistent disk storage (e.g. on ephemeral file systems), or simply prefer to keep configuration data in the database.

 ::